cca/equella_scripts/readme.md

 **bookmarklets** are browser-side JS meant to aid in copying useful oE URLs.

-**fine-arts-jr-review** is a script for biannual updates to certain data in oE.

 **retention** scripts are tools for applying the [VAULT Retention Policy](https://portal.cca.edu/essentials/technology-services/web-services/vault/vault-retention-policy/).

 **user-scripts** contains bulk metadata update tools meant to be run from the _Manage Resources_ section.